-Your PPP loan can only be used toward expenses incurred during the 8-week period from the time you receive your loan.
+Your PPP loan can only be used toward expenses incurred during the 8-week (to 24-week) period from the time you receive your loan.
 While you may not be able to control when your rent and utility bills go out, you can adjust your payroll costs to line up with the timing of your PPP loan.

-If you adjust the timing of your payroll date to coincide with your PPP loan funds hitting your account, you can pay the maximum amount of allowable payroll costs during the 8-week covered period.
+If you adjust the timing of your payroll date to coincide with your PPP loan funds hitting your account, you can pay the maximum amount of allowable payroll costs during the covered period.

 For more details about PPP loans and forgiveness, please read our complete FAQs here.

 Win new customers and build loyalty with your existing customers with Womply Email Marketing

 Womply has made Email Marketing truly automatic for busy small business owners, independent contractors, and sole proprietors.
 Womply helps you turn customers into regulars and get more repeat business with targeted emails that send automatically when customers transact with you.
 Build customer loyalty and revenue, and get more repeat business with just a few clicks!